top of page

 than against other entries.

-Judges will score Master Division entries exceptionally harder than Professional Division.
+Judges will score Master Division entries exceptionally more challenging than Professional Division.

 AWARDS-In each of the nine major awards categories, the highest score with a first-place ribbon shall earn the